Oipipa/phynjo/README.md

 Anything beyond this would require me putting some extra effort which is obviously outrageous.

-Anyway, for everyday work I wrote smart constructors `var`, `constant`, `add` etc.—thin wrappers that save parentheses when building expressions manually.
+Anyway, for everyday work I wrote smart constructors `var`, `constant`, `add` etc., thin wrappers that save parentheses when building expressions manually.
 They don’t simplify; the simplifier runs in a separate pass.

 `deriv` is probably the most important of the module (in the context of this project at least).
 It is a direct transcription of the textbook rules, case by case, including the chain rule for composite functions and a special case for `Pow u (Const n)` so that `x^3` produces the familiar `3 x^2` instead of the more general `x^3 (2 log x + 3/x)` formula.
 That saves me from writing a rewrite pass later.